More about Blue-Footed Booby

-The blue footed booby is native to the tropical regions of the Pacific Ocean and is part of the six species of boobies.
-There are about six thousand blue footed boobies in the Galapagos, they typically nest on the rocky shores and cliffs of the islands.
-Half of the world’s blue footed boobies population lives in the Galapagos Islands.
+The blue-footed booby is native to the tropical regions of the Pacific Ocean and is part of the six species of boobies.
+There are about six thousand blue-footed boobies in the Galapagos, typically nesting on the rocky shores and cliffs of the islands.
+Half of the world’s population live in the archipelago.

-Their clumsiness on the ground, lead the bobbie to be named by the Spanish “bobo”, from where boobie is used as its nickname.
-The blue footed boobies has an aerodynamic shape and the extraordinary binocular vision make it one of the best fishing birds.
-It breathes by the corners of its beak, due to the fact that the nostrils are permanently blocked as they dive to feed.
-They can reach the speed of 90kmh (60mph) when entering the water, and they can go down to depths of 25m (82ft).
+Their clumsiness on the ground, lead the bobby to be named by the Spanish “bobo,” which means silly or stupid.
+The blue-footed booby has an aerodynamic shape and the extraordinary binocular vision make it one of the best fishing birds.
+It breathes by the corners of its beak and their nostrils are permanently blocked as they dive to feed.
+They can reach the speed of 90kmh (60mph) diving in water, and they can go down to depths of 25m (82ft).

 The boobies are opportunistic breeders, preferring the cold season to mate (June-August).
-Overall, they tend to be monogamous and their courtship ritual is one of the funniest to see.
+Overall, they tend to be monogamous and their courtship ritual is one of the most entertaining to witness.
 The male offers a present, usually a rock or a branch, and then dances in front of the female showing the feet and making noises while standing with the beak up high and the wings wide opened with tips to the sky.
-(Females are larger than males)

 Males and females are very similar, differences are that females are slightly bigger and have a larger eye pupil.

 Places where you may see this animal:

 - Scientific Name: Sula nebouxii

 - Animal Average Weight: 1.5 kg